magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 > hierarchy with one `root` component only (e.g. the above `:div`).

 So far, so good.
-We replicated in Reagent the same components composition with much less incidental (i.e. plumbing) code.
+We replicated in Reagent the same components composition with much less incidental complexity (i.e. plumbing code).

 Before going on with the next step, let's evaluate again the `(comment-box)` function at the bREPL